|

 Fast Fourier analysis

-seismology, crystallography, sonar and many other applications.
-There was also a
+from seismology, crystallography, sonar and many other applications.
+There was

-realization that Fourier Transform Nuclear Magnetic Resonance and Fourier Transform
+also a realization that Fourier Transform Nuclear Magnetic Resonance and Fourier

-Infrared spectrometers could be useful.
+Transform Infrared spectrometers could be useful.
 But there was a problem.
-It was impractical to
+It

-evaluate the Fourier integral because it was too computationally intensive.
-A
+was impractical to evaluate the Fourier integral because it was too computationally

 Read about the Fast Fourier Transform.